crate/crate-tutorials/docs/generate-time-series/go.rst

     }

-Now, create a function that makes an HTTP GET request to the Open Notify API endpoint and returns longitude and latitude as a `geo_point`_ declaration.
+Now, create a function that makes an HTTP GET request to the Open Notify API endpoint and returns longitude and latitude as a :ref:`reference:geo_point_data_type` declaration.

 .. code-block:: go